Using a Scroll Saw to Make a Shop Sign

 After everything has been vectored, cut, sanded, painted and glued, there’s one important step to take.
 Finishing is pretty straightforward.
 If it’s going to be in sunlight or exposed to elements then Helmsman spar urethane is my choice.
 Although Spar Urethane can yellow your work, it is formulated with UV protection to protect your work from the damaging rays of the sun.
 If my work will not be exposed to the elements or in a relatively stable environment, then acrylic clear or enamel clear is what I use.
 Usually 3-4 thin coats with a spray can will suffice.

 I usually add a hanger to the back of the plaque so it won’t be left on the floor.
 In my opinion, the Hillman Hangman picture hanger is the best one to use.
 It is easy to install, it can hold a ton of weight (12 inch hanger- 100 lbs.) and this French cleat style hanger allows you to remove the plaque easily to clean or paint.
 No work of art would be complete without an artist signature, so I always sign and date my works on the back.

-What a fun way to create a gift for a friend, especially and old guy like Rob!
+Using a Scroll Saw to Make a Shop Sign is a fun way to create a gift for a friend, especially and old guy like Rob!
 Now I need to start thinking about what I’ll make him when he turns 60….hmmmm.